corcorana/restingIAF/iaf_short.md

 While this strategy does not solve the basic problem of deciding the criteria by which valid PAF estimates are discriminated from split-peaks or spurious fluctuations, it at least applies such criteria consistently across all subjects.
 Simple algorithms may however introduce new sources of bias.
 For instance, a basic routine that searches for local maxima within the alpha band may arbitrarily assign the PAF to the lower bound of the search window in the absence of any distinct deviation from the inverse-power law.
-A more sophisticated implementation [such as the derivative-test, where the first derivative of the PSD is searched for downward going zero crossings; e.g. @grandy2013a] obviates this error, but is incapable of distinguishing a substantive peak from split-peak or arbitrarily small deviation from background spectral activity.
+A more sophisticated implementation [e.g., the first-derivative test procedure, where the first derivative of the PSD is searched for downward going zero crossings; cf. @grandy2013a] obviates this error, but is incapable of distinguishing a substantive peak from split-peak or arbitrarily small deviation from background spectral activity.
 Such routines may therefore be too liberal in the estimates that class as spectral peaks.

 ## Alpha-band centre of gravity and reactivity